 - They are required to spend the equivalent of one day per week on apprenticeship work, which can be done from the office.

-- A PRCA assessor guides them through the qualification.
+- A PRCA assessor guides them through the programme.

 - Assessment is competency based – the apprentice’s daily work should provide the evidence for the qualification criteria.